leshill/handlebars_assets/README.md

 ## Templates directory

 You should locate your templates with your other assets, for example `app/assets/javascripts/templates`.
-In your Javascript manifest file, use `require_tree` to pull in the templates
+In your JavaScript manifest file, use `require_tree` to pull in the templates

     //= require_tree ./templates